-Reaction Torque Transducers

 Reaction Torque Transducer Principles

-A reaction transducer has two mounting flanges.
+There are two mounting flanges on a torque sensor.
 One face is fixed to ground or a rigid structural member and the other to the rotating or rotary element.
 Rotation generates shear forces between the flanges.
 S. Himmelstein and Company measures these forces with precision strain gages.
 These incorporate wire that responds to being stretched or compressed with strand small changes in electrical resistance.
 While the change is subtle, it can be detected effectively in a reaction torque sensor by incorporating four gages into a Wheatstone Bridge arrangement.

 Accurate and repeatable torque measurement from the reaction torque transducer is achieved through precise manufacture and installation of the strain gages — plus temperature compensation and sophisticated signal conditioning.
 Details vary by transducer size and type, but strain gages are typically arranged at 45 degrees to the rotation axis.
 In this configuration, the shear stress produced by twisting creates tensile and compressive stresses of equal magnitude.

 When selecting a reaction torque transducer, always consider the extraneous loads to which it will be subjected.
 Typical of such loads are bending moments and axial thrust.
 Transducer specifications list the maximum such loads that can be safely applied.

 Electrical resistance varies with temperature.
 Without compensation, the result would be inaccurate readings from the reaction torquemeter.
 While strain gages are temperature-compensated, reaction torque sensors incorporate our superior technology for improved accuracy.

 Common Applications for Reaction Transducers

 Torque measurement via reaction torque sensor is widely used in process control and testing.
 It can yield valuable information about how a process is running and enable torque control that improves product consistency.
 In testing, torque measurement can indicate product performance, safe operating limits, maximum loads and breaking points.

 Coil winding systems like those used in steel and paper manufacture are a common torque measurement application.
 In rolling mills, it can indicate load and hence material properties.
 In chemical processing, a change in fluid viscosity can signal the onset of a chemical reaction or degree of mixing.